41 of the Best Christian Books for Women (That Will Change Your Life in 2023!)

 Sacred Marriage doesn’t just offer techniques to make a marriage happier.
 It does contain practical tools, but what married Christians most need is help in becoming holier husbands and wives.
-Sacred Marriage offers that help with insights from Scripture, church history, time tested wisdom from Christian classics, and examples from today’s marriages.
+Sacred Marriage offers that help with insights from Scripture, church history, time-tested wisdom from biblical times, Christian classics, and examples from today’s marriages.

-Sacred Marriage reveals how marriage trains us to love God and others well, how it exposes sin and makes us more aware of God’s presence, how good marriages foster good prayer, how married sex feeds the spiritual life, and more.
+Sacred Marriage reveals how marriage trains us to love God and others well, how it exposes sin and makes us more aware of God’s presence, how good marriages foster good prayer, how married sex feeds the spiritual life, and how to follow the Holy Spirit’s leading to have a close relationship.
 Click HERE to read more.